Tips for preparing your body for your challenge, both mentally and physically

 When registering for your challenge, please indicate if you have a pre-existing condition and what this condition is.
 We always recommend you see your doctor and provide them with the itinerary of the trip so they can make an informed recommendation.
-Four months before your departure we send relevant medical declarations from registrations to our trip doctors who will also make recommendations as to the ability for a participant to continue with taking on our challenge.
-If your spot is cancelled on our trip because of pre-declared medical reasons, you will always receive a full refund of any fees paid regardless of the time of cancellation.
+Four months before your departure we send relevant medical declarations from registered participants to our trip doctors who will also make recommendations as to the ability for a participant to continue with taking on our challenge.
+If we cancel your spot on a trip because of pre-declared medical reasons, you will always receive a full refund of any fees paid regardless of the time of cancellation.

 What if I have a prexisting health condition?